 For example, if you are married and your combined estate is just over £2m, you could consider utilising the RNRB on the first death to ‘bank’ it at that stage.
 You may therefore need to amend the terms of your will, so that on the first death a percentage of the property passes to your direct descendants rather than to the surviving spouse, but noting this is only possible if the property is held as tenants in common.
 You could also consider ‘equalising’ your estates by transferring some of the assets between you to bring both of your respective estates within the £2m threshold.
 If the property is held as joint tenants (meaning that instead of the property passing in accordance with your will, it will pass automatically to the surviving owner(s)) then the ownership structure of the property can be amended and we can also assist with that step.

 The content of this article is for general information only.
-If you would like to discuss any of the issues raised in this article further, please contact Leanne Hale or another member of Birketts’ Estate Planning and Wills Team.
+If you would like to discuss any of the issues raised in this article further, please contact a member of Birketts’ Estate Planning and Wills Team.
 Law covered as at April 2018.